atul799/CarND-Kidnapped-Vehicle-Project/README.md

 The C++ STL function discrete_distribution is used for resampling of the particles.

-![picture alt](./outputs/particle_survival.gif) *Resampling and Particle survival* The image above shows the particle id with it's survival (number on y axis) count.
+![picture alt](./outputs/particle_survival.gif) *Resampling and Particle survival*

+The image above shows the particle id with it's survival (number on y axis) count.
 Particle 427 gets resampled most and represents the particle closest to vehicle.By 40th step, particle 427 is identified as the closest to vehicle and all other particles disappear.

 Another view of particles that is closest is by looking at particle that is sampled most.

-![picture alt](./outputs/partcile_cloud_size.png) *Resampling and Particle survival* Here the thickness of scatter point shows how many time a particle is sampled during the vehicles moves (4244 steps), Particle 427 is sampled most times.
+![picture alt](./outputs/partcile_cloud_size.png) *Resampling and Particle survival*

+Here the thickness of scatter point shows how many times a particle is sampled during the vehicles moves (4244 steps), Particle 427 is sampled most times.